ppa

 apt update

 You should also have the original OpenWebRX repository added, since it contains some necessary packages.
-In order to add the original OpenWebRX repository to your Debian system, do the following, as root:
+In order to add the original OpenWebRX repository to your Debian Bullseye system, do the following, as root:

 wget -O - https://repo.openwebrx.de/debian/key.gpg.txt | gpg --dearmor -o /usr/share/keyrings/openwebrx.gpg